Drug Addiction Recovery During the Holidays

 Don’t worry about the future or dwell on regrets from your past.
 Enjoy today and be thankful for your recovery process.
 Make a list of what you are thankful for and read this every morning.

-Say no to parties or activities that may put you at risk of relapse.
+As a former drug addict, you may be presented with opportunities that could lead to relapse.
+Say no to parties or activities that may put you at risk of relapsing.
 If you believe a certain party or activity could present a non-desirable situation, think about an exit plan before hand.
 If possible take a friend or family member that will support and encourage you to leave if necessary.

 Being too hungry, angry, lonely, or tired makes you feel vulnerable and you may be more apt to make a poor decision.
 Make sure you eat nutritious meals and snacks.
 If you are angry about something, talk about it with a friend, pray about it, meditate, exercise…whatever you need to do to calm down.
 If you are lonely, there are many things you can do.
 Call a friend, go to a support group, volunteer and help others, or visit an elderly neighbor that would much enjoy your company.
 There are many people who enjoy the holidays without drug use and spend time with them.
 Make sure you also get the sleep you need.